gpii-ops/gpii-version-updater/README.md

 1. Ignore everything under `generated`; it will be re-generated.
 1. `rake sync"[/path/to/gpii-infra/shared/versions.yml, your_component]"`
 1. Review the changes made to `versions.yml` and commit.

+## Clearing the cache
+1. For local development: `rake clean_cache`
+1. For the production instance on i46: this machine does not provide a helpful development environment (no rake, no git) so it may be easier to:
+   * `docker kill` the running `version-updater` container
+   * Manually run the commands in the Rakefile's `task :clean_cache`